Tankstar03/Cat_Tracker/HW5/Documentation/README.md

 With the information collected from the questions, this set us up for our research on some background information.
 (Enter information here)

+An IR (infrared) receiver works by encoding incoming IR signals (digitizing the signal) and amplifying them, this information is then trasmitted using wires into whatever your circuit is made to do.
+The IR remote will send an encoded (binary) message in the 38kHz range (IR range) this signal will be transmitted into the air.
+IR signals from a weak remote will only be detectable from a couple of feet away from the sensor, which makes its nice for detecting the cat moving near the sensor without messing with any other appliances.
+Our code for the detection of distance is fairly simple, We only need to run a code that detects the intensity from the sensor which we will have emitting a set IR key.
+From this point we can determine which of the 2 sensors the cat is closest too which we can use to detemrine whether the cat is in the room.

 ## Challenge 3: Surveying Potential Customers

 We designed our survey around the following 5 features: